darahea/joule_extensibility/tutorials/helloworld/step3/index.md

 Specify a name parameter with the `-n` option to give your assistant a name.
 This name will be used to identify your assistant in the Joule server and help to avoid conflicts with other assistants running on the same account.

-## Test your assistant in the command line
+### Test your assistant in the command line

 1. Run the following command in your `capabilities` folder to test your assistant:
 ```bash
 joule dialog helloworld "say hello world"
 ```

-You will receive a JSON response with the joule message "Hello World from joule function!".
+You will receive a JSON response with the joule message "Hello World from joule function!" in the console.

-## Test your assistant in the standalone web client:
+### Test your assistant in the standalone web client:

 1. Run the following command to open the standalone web client:
 ```bash